We’re breaking down the top 7 tips to clean your construction trash chute and preserve the lift of your chutes.

 The garbage chute should be placed in a location that makes it easy for employees to dispose of their waste.
 It should also be easily accessible and not too close to other areas where trash can get into.

-The Top 6 Mistakes to Avoid When Using a Trash Chute
+The Top 6 Mistakes to Avoid When you Clean your construction trash chute

 Trash chutes are a convenient source of construction site waste disposal.
 They offer a quick and easy way for workers to dispose of their trash, but they also come with some unique challenges.